httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 Integrity fields are not intended to be a general protection against malicious tampering with HTTP messages.
-This can be achieved by combining it with other approaches such as transport-layer security or digital signatures.
+This can be achieved by combining it with other approaches such as transport-layer security or digital signatures (for example, HTTP Message Signatures {{SIGNATURES}}).

 ## End-to-End Integrity